One Recipe, Two Methods of Preparation

 - Don't chill the guacamole.
 It should be served at room temperature.

-- The recipe calls for two serrano chiles which make a mildly hot guacamole.
+- The recipe calls for two serrano chiles which make a moderately hot guacamole.
 Add up to 2 more serrano chiles if you want it hotter.
 Leaving the seeds and veins in the chiles will make it even hotter.

 - You can add lime juice to give it an acidic boost but add sparingly so not to overpower the flavors of the other ingredients.